vlifesystems/rulehunter.com/content/docs/examples/bank_subscribe_term_deposit.md

 ---
-title: "Bank Subscribe to Term Deposit"
+title: "Bank Term Deposit Subscription"
 description: "Bank improving success of campaign to encourage customers to subscribe to a term deposit"
 weight: 70
 draft: false